ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **0x3103D ( 200765) qpERR_ABORT_QDR_DUPLICATE_USER Duplicate user or role names.
 The user name already exists in the database.**

-**Cause:** The user or role name to be created already exists in the database.
+**Cause:** The user name or role name to be created already exists in the database.

 **Action:** Use another user or role name.